-Step M-Bus EQ-Bus 1 Choose the Settings icon in the Choose the Settings icon in the main menu, press . main menu, press .
-2 Choose IR Side, press .
+Step M-Bus EQ-Bus 1 Choose the Settings icon in the main menu, press .
+Choose the Settings icon in the main menu, press .
+2 Choose IR Side, press OK.
 Choose IR Side, press .
-3 Press and choose M-Bus.
+3 Press end choose M-Bus.
 Press and choose EQ-Bus.
 4 Press once to get to the next menu.
 The display will show the baudrate.
-See Table 4:6 for baudrate options.
+See Table 4:5 for baudrate options.
 Set baudrate.
 Press once to get to the next menu.
 The display will show the baudrate.
-See Table 4:6 for baudrate options.
+See Table 4:5 for baudrate options.
 Set baudrate.
 5 Press once to get to the next menu.
 The display will show the address.
-See Table 4:6 for address range.
+See Table 4:5 for address range.
 Set address.
 Press once to get to the next menu.
 The display will show the address.
-See Table 4:6 for address range.
+See Table 4:5 for address range.
 Set address.
 6 Press once to get to the next menu.
 The display will show the access level.
-See Table 4:6 for options.
+See Table 4:5 for options.
 Set the access level.
 Press once to get to the next menu.
 The display will show the Oct.
 TO.
-See Table 4:6 for options.
+See Table 4:5 for options.
 Set Oct.
 TO.
-7 Press once to get to the next menu.
-The display will show the Send status info.
-See Table 4:6 for options.
-Set the send info status.
-Press once to get to the next menu.
-The display will show the Inac.
-TO.
-See Table 4:6 for options.
-Set Inac.
-TO.
-Press once to get to the next menu.
-The display will show if the password is to be reset.
-See Table 4:6 for options.
-Set the option.
-Press once to get to the next menu.
-The display will show password reset option.
-Set if the password shall be reset or not.
-Press once to get to the next menu.
-The display will show the upgrade mode.
-See Table 4:6 for options.
-Set the upgrade mode.